-Since her first year at Bella Mente she has completed Montessori Training.
-During the training, she fell in love with the Montessori methods and philosophy.
-While practicing the Montessori method, she aims to create a caring environment that facilitates the physical, social and emotional, and cognitive development of all individuals in her class.
-She aims to provide a psychologically constructive class where the students experience hands on, child centered, and engaging activities.
+Since her first year at Bella Mente, she has completed Montessori Training.
+During the training, she fell in love with Montessori methods and philosophy.
+While practicing the Montessori method, she aims to create a caring environment that facilitates the physical, social, and emotional, and cognitive development of all individuals in her class.
+She aims to provide a psychologically constructive class where the students experience hands-on, child-centered, and engaging activities.

 While out of the classroom, Becky loves to garden, craft, and spend time with her husband Eric, and dog Zoe.
 Together, they love to go hiking, camping and spend time at the dog beach.
 She also enjoys to read and travel.

-Kristen received her Bachelor’s degree and K-8 Multi-Subject Teaching Credential from Cal State University, Long Beach in 2009.
-She received her Montessori credential in 2010.
-Kristen has taught Kindergarten, 2nd and 8th grade.
-She has loved her journey through public school and the Montessori philosophy.
-Her heart is truly with the Montessori teaching methods and individualized lessons that address the learning style of each child.
-Kristen is happy to be back with Bella Mente Montessori Academy and embarking on this new journey.
+I received my Bachelor’s degree and K-8 Multi-Subject Teaching Credential from Cal State University, Long Beach in 2009.
+I received my Montessori credential in 2010.
+I recently received my cleared Special Education credential for mild/ mod.
+I have taught Kindergarten, 2nd and 8th grade.
+I have loved my journey through public school and the Montessori philosophy.
+My heart is truly with the Montessori teaching methods and individualized lessons that address the learning style of each child.
+I am happy to be with Bella Mente Montessori Academy and embarking on this new journey.

 Hayley grew up in San Diego and received her B.A. in Education from the University of Dallas.
 After graduating, Hayley spent three years teaching public elementary school in Dallas.
 She is no stranger to teaching and working with children; as the oldest of 6 homeschooled children, Hayley has been exposed to teaching practices from early on.
-Beginning in middle school Hayley volunteered at elementary schools, was an assistant dance teacher, and spent much of her time helping her younger siblings advance in their studies.
+Beginning in middle school, Hayley volunteered at elementary schools, was an assistant dance teacher.
+Spent much of her time helping her younger siblings advance in their studies.
 Teaching elementary school was always what she wanted to do, and she is so grateful for the daily gifts that teaching provides.
-Hayley believes that each and every student has unique needs and deserves to be taught in ways specifically tailored to their individual learning styles and personalities.
-She sees teaching as a responsibility and strives to encourage, challenge, and most importantly love her students day in and day out.
+Hayley believes that every student has unique needs and deserves to be taught in ways specifically tailored to their learning styles and personalities.
+She sees teaching as a responsibility and strives to encourage, challenge, and, most importantly, love her student’s day in and day out.
 It is her goal that every child she works with grow in a multitude of ways and come to believe in themselves and their abilities.

-Kathleen has taught in Montessori schools in both the private and public sectors for a numbers of years.
+Kathleen has taught in Montessori schools in both the private and public sectors for several years.
 She taught in San Diego schools for six years before gratefully discovering the enrichment of the Montessori Method.
-She has an A. A. in psychology, a B. A. in liberal studies and is currently working on her Masters.
+She has an A. A. in psychology, a B. A. in liberal studies, and is currently working on her Masters.
 She received her teaching credential from SDSU, then her CLEAR from UCSD.
-She has a love for learning, collecting certifications in all sorts of interests from reading specializations to scuba diving.
-As a native Californian growing up in Huntington Beach the ocean has been her playground.
+She has a love for learning, collecting certifications in all sorts of interests, from reading specializations to scuba diving.
+As a native Californian growing up in Huntington Beach, the ocean has been her playground.
 She is an adventure traveler.
-She has lived in Australia, Brazil and Guatemala.
-She is a blue water sailor, sailing a 32ft. sailboat from L.A. to Australia with her husband and then the Caribbean with her kids, too.
+She has lived in Australia, Brazil, and Guatemala.
+She is a blue water sailor, sailing a 32ft., sailboat from L.A. to Australia with her husband and then the Caribbean with her kids, too.
 She is excited to share this love of learning and passion for life as an adventure with her students.

 Jessica is a San Diego native and grew up in the north county region.
-She lived in beautiful northern California for four years where she received a bachelor’s degree in Liberal Studies with an emphasis in fine arts from Sonoma State University.
+She lived in beautiful northern California for four years, where she received a bachelor’s degree in Liberal Studies with an emphasis on fine arts from Sonoma State University.
 Having done her senior thesis with a Montessori school in Healdsburg, CA, she returned to sunny San Diego with a new outlook on the education system.
-After receiving her Multiple Subject teaching credential at Cal State University San Marcos, she took advice from a respected professor and began looking in to Montessori schools in the area.
-Bella Mente entered her life at the perfect time and Jessica is delighted to have been chosen to be a part of such a flourishing and wonderful learning community.
+After receiving her Multiple Subject teaching credential at Cal State University San Marcos, she took advice from a respected professor and began looking into Montessori schools in the area.
+Bella Mente entered her life at the perfect time, and Jessica is delighted to have been chosen to be a part of such a flourishing and wonderful learning community.

 Lee Anna Epp is a Lower Elementary teacher at Bella Mente Montessori Academy.
 She received her AMS Montessori teaching credential from Montessori Center for Teacher Education in San Diego, California.
 She has her California State teaching credential from California State University Fullerton and her B.A. from the University of San Diego.

 Acosta’s love of teaching stemmed early on in her childhood.
-She frequently volunteered at her sister’s elementary school in North County San Diego and continued her passion by obtaining her BA in Liberal Studies at San Diego State University and is currently finishing her Masters of Education program.
-Prior to acquiring her CA teaching credential, she spent three years in Japan teaching English to Japanese students and co-founded an after school learning program in the small taught she taught in.
-This past summer she dedicated herself to the Montessori method as she began training in San Diego to become AMS certified in Lower Elementary education.
+She frequently volunteered at her sister’s elementary school in North County San Diego and continued her passion by obtaining her BA in Liberal Studies at San Diego State University and is currently finishing her Master of Education program.
+Before acquiring her CA teaching credential, she spent three years in Japan teaching English to Japanese students and co-founded an after-school learning program.
+This past summer, she dedicated herself to the Montessori method as she began training in San Diego to become AMS certified in Lower Elementary education.

 Meg, her husband Larry, and their pug Pippi, moved to Oceanside in August for his work at Philips.
-Meg and Larry have two daughters in UT, and one in FL.
+Meg and Larry have two daughters.
+One lives in Utah, and one in Florida.
 Meg attended Utah State University and earned a B.S. in Elementary Education, with a minor in Language Arts.
-Six years later, she attended graduate school at The University of Colorado – Boulder, earning a MA in Education with an emphasis in Curriculum.
-Meg has taught a variety of grade levels including: Pre/Kindergarten; 2nd, 4th, 5th, 6th, 7th, and 8th.
+Six years later, she attended graduate school at The University of Colorado – Boulder, earning an MA in Education with an emphasis in Curriculum.
+Meg has taught a variety of grade levels, including Pre/Kindergarten; 2nd, 4th, 5th, 6th, 7th, and 8th.
 She adores the upper elementary age students and thinks Middle School is pretty great as well.
 When not in the classroom, Meg has many interests: travel, skiing, reading, biking, spending time with family and friends, and trying out new restaurants.
-She is passionate about teaching, but appreciates the summer months to re-charge and research.
+She is passionate about teaching but appreciates the summer months to re-charge and research.
 She is looking forward to working with grades 4-6 students, partnering with their families, and planning and collaborating with the upper elementary team.
 She believes in establishing a classroom environment that is kind, respectful, stimulating, and flexible to the needs of her students.

 Miss Matthews grew up in southern California.
-The last 12 years she has been living in Austin Texas.
+In the last 12 years, she has been living in Austin, Texas.

-Mrs. McGraw has been surrounded by teachers and the educational system for as long as she can remember.
-She comes from a family of educators and learned to love children and teaching at a very early age.
+Teachers and the educational system have surrounded Mrs. McGraw for as long as she can remember.
+She came from a family of educators and learned to love children and teaching at a very early age.
 Meghan received her bachelor’s degree from Pepperdine University, which was followed by a teaching credential program at California State University, Northridge.
 She also attended the Institute for Integrative Nutrition and graduated as a certified Holistic Health Coach.
 Meghan holds a Clear Multiple Subject Teaching Credential from the State of California.
-She has nine years experience as a classroom teacher, which has included teaching 1st, 4th, and 5th grades in both a large, urban, public school setting, a mid-sized charter school, and a small, private, college preparatory academy.
+She has nine years of experience as a classroom teacher, which has included teaching 1st, 4th, and 5th grades in both a large, urban, public school setting, a mid-sized charter school, and a small, private, college preparatory academy.
 She has lived all over the country, including Chicago, Florida, Austin, Texas, and Boulder, Colorado, but prefers life at the beach, in sunny San Diego!

 Mr. Bareno is originally from Mexico.
-He earned a degree is Interdisciplinary Studies K-12, holds a clear California teaching credential, and has gone through Montessori training in Maria Montessori School in San Diego, Ca. Mr. Bareno started teaching ESL to high school students in 1998 in Mexico and the Caribbean, worked in publishing as an editor of content and teacher trainer, but most of his experience is in teaching elementary school, specifically grades 4-6.
+He earned a degree in Interdisciplinary Studies K-12, holds a cleared California teaching credential, and has gone through Montessori training in Maria Montessori School in San Diego, Ca. Mr. Bareno started teaching ESL to high school students in 1998 in Mexico and the Caribbean.
+He worked in publishing as an editor of content and teacher trainer, but most of his experience is in teaching elementary school, specifically grades 4-6.